Mango Chiffon Pie

 Created by pie king Monroe Boston Strause in Los Angeles 1926.
 Light and fluffy are the keywords here.

-An American classic made of a thin pie crust, generously filled with a light mousse.
+An American classic with a thin pie crust, generously filled with a mousse.
 Usually made with fruit puree.
 Photo by Chef Joe Minotto.

 - 2 large, ripe mangos